-Principle 16: Companies should encourage greater shareholder participation at general meetings of shareholders, and allow shareholders the opportunity to communicate their views on various matters affecting the company.
+Principle 16: Companies should encourage greater shareholder participation at general meetings of shareholders and allow shareholders the opportunity to communicate their views on various matters affecting the company.

-All shareholders of the Company will receive the annual report and the notice of the annual general meeting.
+All shareholders of the Company will receive the notice of the AGM and the annual report will be published on the Company's website and made available on SGXNET.
 The notice will also be advertised in a local newspaper and made available on SGXNET.
-The Company encourages shareholders' participation at annual general meetings, and all shareholders are given the opportunity to voice their views and to direct queries regarding the Group to Directors, including the chairperson of each of the Board Committees.
+The Company encourages shareholders' participation at AGMs, and all shareholders are given the opportunity to voice their views and to direct queries regarding the Group to Directors, including the chairperson of each of the Board Committees.
 The Company's external auditors are also present to assist the Board in addressing any relevant queries from shareholders.
 Minutes of general meetings, including relevant substantial comments or queries from shareholders relating to the agenda of the meeting and responses from the Board or the Management, are available to shareholders upon their request.

 The Company also ensures that there are separate resolutions at general meetings on each distinct issue.
 The Board supports the Code's principle of encouraging shareholder participation.
 The Constitution of the Company currently allows a member of the Company to appoint up to two proxies to attend and vote at general meetings.
-The Company will put all resolutions to vote by poll and announce the detailed results after the conclusion of the annual general meeting.
+The Company will put all resolutions to vote by poll and announce the detailed results after the conclusion of the AGM.